-The profile of our workforce will be impacted by these shared services arrangements as a number of employees will TUPE transfer between the two Councils over the next twelve months to March 2025.
+The profile of our workforce may be further impacted by these arrangements as a shared Senior Manager structure was implemented from June 2024 and some employees may TUPE transfer between the two Councils over the coming years.

 How are we aiming to reduce the gap?